exonum/exonum/services/explorer/README.md

 an error in the service constructor.

-The API types necessary to interact with the service HTTP API are defined in a separate crate, [`exonum-explorer`].
+The API types necessary to interact with the service HTTP API are defined in a separate crate, [`exonum-explorer`][explorer].
 The base explorer provides Rust language APIs for retrieving info from the blockchain, while this crate translates these APIs into REST and WebSocket endpoints and packages this logic as an Exonum service.

 Thus, this crate is useful if you want to provide the way for external apps to query the blockchain info.